Lamarche-Perrin/greedy-graph-compression/README.md

 # Greedy Graph Compression

-This program is a C++ implementation of a greedy algorithm solving the graph compression problem (GCP).
+This program is a C++ implementation of a greedy algorithm to solve the graph compression problem (GCP).
 Several snippets are provided in order to introduce the different classes of the project.

 For details regarding the GCP, see <https://arxiv.org/abs/1807.06874>:
 Robin Lamarche-Perrin.
 An Information-theoretic Framework